tbrandle/Travel-App/README.md

 TravelDen is short for Travel Denver and is designed for mobile.
 TravelDen is a way to share themed itineraries for people visiting Denver.
 A user can create an itinerary of activities they feel someone visiting (that has the same interests) must see.
 A visitor can log in, search different itineraries, like an itinerary, and favorite an itinerary.

 ## Project Status
 This project is currently in development.
 There is working functionality of user sign in, adding/viewing itineraries, liking and favoriting.
-Currently working on building an express backend with JSON Webtokens for login.
-Once this is built out, I will deploy the app to Heroku.
+Currently working on building app in React Native.
+This will be deployed on firebase when ready.

 ## Demo
 [View Demo](https://drive.google.com/file/d/0B01GfirTpVyLOXIyLU1jZmRJSHc/view)